+Pockets are an almost universal standard, but the amount of them can vary with each pair of pants.
 I always like to look for models that offer extra pockets because this can come in handy when you want to bring extra snacks or other gear along on your adventure.

 Other features such as a pass holder, loops, buckles, velcro or zippered pockets, ventilation, and gators are also good to keep in mind as you shop for new pants.